Chief Compliance Officer Outsourced: What Is It & Is It A Good Idea?

 What Does Chief Compliance Officer Outsourced Mean?

-Compared to an in-house CCO, a chief compliance officer outsourced will often have a wider range of experience and a better overview of the industry and market best practices.
+Compared to an in-house CCO, an outsourced chief compliance officer will often have a wider range of experience and a better overview of the industry and market best practices.

 When it comes to cost, they will also typically work on a retainer basis and with no recruitment fees.
 This makes them ideally suited for small and medium-sized businesses.